+To understand the nature of cosmic gamma-ray bursts, how they may represent the birth of black holes or magnetars, and how they are connected with Type Ic supernovae.
 To understand what a gamma-ray burst "afterglow" is and why it is so important.
-Revolution in 1997: 1st detection of "after glow" - optical, radio, X-ray, fading light
+Revolution in 1997: 1st detection of "afterglow" - optical, radio, X-ray, fading light

 Position localized - could bring full armament of modern astronomy to bear on the fading radiation. $\Rightarrow$ Found bursts were in distant galaxies - all at huge, cosmological distances, billions of light years away. $\Rightarrow$ Very bright to shine that far January 23, 1999 optical flash associated with the gamma-ray burst itself (need to discover, swivel telescope, look in 30 seconds!)
 9th magnitude - human limit 6th magnitude, could almost see with naked eye, could have seen with good binoculars, but half way across the Universe!
 March 19, 2008, "naked-eye" GRB 080319B discovered by Swift satellite had a peak apparent magnitude of 5.8 and remained theoretically visible to human eyes for approximately 30 seconds.
 September 16, 2008, GRB 080916C discovered by new Fermi Satellite, 12.2 billion light years way, was the intrinsically brightest optical event ever recorded, equivalent to brightness of 9000 supernovae.
-April 23, 2009, GRB 090423 discovered by the Swift satellite, the most distant object ever observed in the Universe, about 13.1 billion years ago, when the Universe was only 630 million years old.
-If gamma-ray bursts shine equally in all directions, the energy released in gamma rays would be $1000-10,000 \times SN$ or $10-100 \times$ core collapse neutrinos.
+April 23, 2009, GRB 090423 discovered by the Swift satellite, the most distant object ever observed in the Universe at the time, about 13.1 billion years ago, when the Universe was only 630 million years old.
 Comparable to total annihilation of entire star into pure energy!